 I. PHASE ONE

 During Phase 1, residents are expected to know and obey the rules of House of Hope Kansas City.
 The Main Objective is begin healing and rebuilding relationships with their family and loved ones.
 They also begin to submit to authority and to begin thinking more about their relationship with God.
 Phase 1 residents should not be disrespectful or argumentative with authority.
-For Phase 1 and higher, each resident will get semi-monthly requests of 3 items (needs or wants).

 - Learn to appreciate authority.